How we allocate homes and prioritise applications

 Applicants unhappy with the handling of their application, the type of tenancy offered, or the rent charged for their new home can use SLH’s Customer Feedback Policy to express their dissatisfaction and appeal the decision.

-Those that are suspended from, or given reduced preference status, to the housing register will also be able to appeal these decisions through the Customer Feedback Policy.
+Those that are suspended from, or given reduced preference status, to the housing register will also be able to appeal these decisions through the Customer Feedback process.

 If an applicant remains unhappy with the decision made in relation to their application they have the right to pursue a judicial review.